Arthur Haswell Flute Repairs

 New Metal flute made in 1934 by Kurzendorfer.
 German silver (nickel) keywork, closed G#, made to pitch A=440.

 Rudall Carte pioneered the use of new alloys in flutemaking with the introduction of what it called Monel during the 1920s.
 It was at first used to line headjoints, while complete flutes were made between 1930 and the outbreak of war in 1939.
 These were aimed at the professional market.

 Monel was hard and difficult to work, and the tone holes had to be topped with silver capping rings soldered to the saddles for the padding to function.
 These can be prone to damage but all on this flute are excellent.

-The flute plays with a distinctive sound, rich and sweet yet powerful.
+The flute plays with a distinctive sound that combines richness and sweetness with power.
 It deserves to be used as a daily player at home and in company.